Executioner55/Batch-Trojan/README.md

 #### on GitHub that there seems to be no one at least in the batch area
 #### who knows the difference between trojans and viruses.

-### Note : Programm will be released on 12.3.2022 and get updates.
+### Note : Programm will be released on 12.3.2022.
+For educational purposes only.